Heatsink icon Heatsink

 Does Heatsink send any data to the cloud?

 No. Heatsink does not have network access — its sandbox doesn't request it.
 There is no analytics, no telemetry, no cloud sync, no crash reporting that goes off-device.
-Sensor data, preferences, and history all stay on your Mac.
+Sensor data, preferences, and history all stay on your computer.
 See the privacy policy for the full breakdown.

 Can I run multiple Heatsink dashboards?